-ROYCEMORE'S PORTRAIT OF A GRADUATE
+ROYCEMORE'S PORTRAIT OF A GRIFFIN

-Roycemore's Portrait of a Graduate identifies the skills and habits of mind that we believe are essential for young people to possess to achieve success in a rapidly changing and complex world.
-Developed by a diverse cross-section of our community, including faculty, students, alumni and parents, Roycemore's Portrait of a Graduate serves as the framework for our approach to the student experience school-wide and informs our curricular and co-curricular programs.
+Roycemore's Portrait of a Griffin identifies the skills and habits of mind that the Roycemore School Community believes are essential for young people to achieve success in a rapidly changing and complex world.
+Developed by a diverse cross-section of our community, including faculty, students, alumni and parents, Roycemore's Portrait of a Griffin serves as the framework for our approach to the student experience school-wide and informs our curricular and co-curricular programs.
 The three primary tenets of the Portrait are Scholarship, Citizenship and Emotional Intelligence (EQ).
-Roycemore's commitment to cultivating EQ equally with Scholarship and Citizenship in our Portrait of a Graduate sets our school apart from many other educational programs.
+Roycemore's commitment to cultivating EQ equally with Scholarship and Citizenship in our Portrait of a Griffin sets our school apart from many other educational programs.